pstrawberrie/game/_planning/asset-planning.md

 After that, please read this markdown document to gather requirements.
 Ignore any children requirements which are nested within parent headers that have the text "(AI IGNORE)".
 Ignore any single-line requirements which end with the text "(AI IGNORE)".
 Using this document's requirements, please generate the following assets:

-- 1 Player Character Sprite: human male
+- 1 Player Character Sprite: human male with #00ff00 skin, #ff00ff hair, and #0000ff shorts
-- 1 NPC Sprite (skeleton)
+- 1 NPC Sprite: skeleton with #00ff00 skin (bones)
-- 1 Tile Sprite (grass)
+- 1 Tile Sprite: a basic grass tile with #2f682fff color grass base, #469c46ff color grass highlights, #442d13ff color dirt, and #5c3e1cff color dirt highlights